 Please note that this coverage is for Canadian residents only.
 For guests who are not from Canada and who are interested in the ‘Visitors to Canada’ insurance package please contact the Simpson Group directly at JSimpson@simpson-group.com and reference your Yamnuska Mountain Adventure’s trip.

-Not included: Meals, Canmore accommodation, transportation, gratuities & taxes.
+Not included: Canmore accommodation, Lunch on day 1, transportation, gratuities & taxes.

 Departures can be set up on a private basis for individuals, families, or groups.
 We can organize a private departure and leave the trip open for more people to join.
 Please contact us if you would like to arrange your own departure and we will be happy to provide you with a quote based on your group’s size and trip options.